-The school uses the School Charter as the basis of classroom rules.
-All classes will display the School Charter in a prominent place in the classroom so that they can be referred to regularly.
+The school uses the school 'rap' as the basis of classroom rules.
+All classes will display the school 'rap' in a prominent place in the classroom so that they can be referred to regularly.

-Each class will establish their classroom routines at the beginning of the new academic year and there is always a behaviour day at the beginning of the academic year to discuss this in more detail with the new class.
+Each class will establish their classroom routines at the beginning of the new academic year.